-When securing the screws, temporarily tighten the four screws on cater corner, and then tighten them securely.
+When securing the screws, temporarily tighten the four screws in a crosswise pattern, and then tighten them securely.
 Make sure to align each screw and screw hole; otherwise, the screws may damage the motherboard.

 When putting the heat sink on the CPU, also pay attention not to touch the components around the CPU socket.